 Advantages and Disadvantages of a Sole Proprietorship

 As a sole proprietor, any income from the business can be utilized by the owner in any manner he deems fit.
-However, any losses incurred by the business also have to be shouldered by the owner.
+However, the business owner also shoulders the business losses.
 As the sole owner, one person makes the business decisions for the company.
-This means that there is no need for any true formalities, yearly meetings of owners/shareholders to decide on policy, strategy, etc.–the owner makes all of those decisions.
-There are also modest tax advantages to a sole proprietorship in that one can deduct business losses from all of the net income reported from all sources of income.
+This means that there is no need for any true formalities, yearly meetings of owners/shareholders to decide on policy, strategy, etc. The owner makes all of those decisions.
+There are also modest tax advantages for a sole proprietorship.
+For example, one can deduct business losses from all of the reported net income.
 This may help to reduce the total tax burden in some instances.

 Additionally, a sole proprietorship allows for a minimum of paperwork and formalities.
 There are few legal formalities necessary to start or operate the business.
 There is no requirement for formal meetings, keeping minutes, or extensive record keeping, etc. Naturally, state and local agencies may require the same licenses that they might require of any type of business entity.

 - Income is reported on the owner’s tax returns